-Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in your chest.
+Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in the chest.

-During a VATS procedure, a tiny camera (thoracoscope) and surgical instruments are inserted into your chest through one or more small incisions in your chest wall.
-The thoracoscope transmits images of the inside of your chest onto a video monitor, guiding the surgeon in performing the procedure.
+During a VATS procedure, a tiny camera and surgical tools are inserted into the chest through one or more small cuts in the chest wall.
+The camera, called a thoracoscope, sends images of the inside of the chest to a video monitor.
+These images guide the surgeon during the procedure.

 Why it's done

-Surgeons use the video-assisted thoracoscopic surgery technique to perform a variety of procedures, such as:
+Surgeons use the VATS technique for a variety of procedures, such as:

-- Surgery to remove part or all of the esophagus (esophagectomy)
+- Surgery called an esophagectomy to remove part or all of the esophagus.

-- Certain procedures involving the heart, ribs, spine and diaphragm
+- Certain procedures that involve the heart, ribs, spine and diaphragm.

-VATS can be a good option for people who are not good candidates for open surgery due to health concerns.
-However, VATS may not be appropriate for people who have had chest surgery previously.
-Talk with your doctor about these and other risks of VATS.
+VATS can be an option when open surgery is not the best choice due to health concerns.
+But VATS may not be good for people who have had chest surgery before.
+Talk with your health care provider about these and other risks of VATS.

 How you prepare

-You may need to have some tests to determine whether video-assisted thoracoscopic surgery is a good option for you.
-These may include imaging tests, laboratory tests, pulmonary function tests and cardiac evaluation.
+You may need to have tests to find out if VATS is a good option for you.
+These tests may include imaging tests, blood tests, lung function tests and a heart evaluation.

-If you're scheduled for surgery, your doctor will give you specific instructions to help you prepare.
+If you're scheduled for surgery, your health care provider will give you specific instructions to help you prepare.

 What you can expect

-During VATS, you may be in surgery two to three hours and may stay in the hospital for a few days, though that can vary, depending on the extent of the procedure and your situation.
+VATS typically takes 2 to 3 hours.
+You may need to stay in the hospital for a few days.
+But the times can vary, depending on the procedure you have and your situation.

-If the purpose of VATS is to biopsy tissue, you may need additional surgery, depending on the results of the biopsy.
+If the purpose of VATS is to take a sample of tissue for a biopsy, you may need additional surgery, depending on the results of the biopsy.